ElGuillermo/HLL_CRCON_Installer/README.md

 Installs an Hell Let Loose (HLL) CRCON (see : https://github.com/MarechJ/hll_rcon_tool)

 ## Features
-- Check for requirements (Git, Docker, docker compose plugin) and installs them if needed
+- Check for requirements (Git, Docker, Docker compose plugin) and installs them if needed
 - Download the latest CRCON release
 - Configure the first game server to be managed (`.env`, `compose.yaml`, CSRF verification and Scorebot urls)